crcn/mesh.js/README.md

 [![Build Status](https://travis-ci.org/mojo-js/crudlet.js.svg)](https://travis-ci.org/mojo-js/crudlet.js) [![Coverage Status](https://coveralls.io/repos/mojo-js/crudlet.js/badge.svg?branch=master)](https://coveralls.io/r/mojo-js/crudlet.js?branch=master) [![Dependency Status](https://david-dm.org/mojo-js/crudlet.js.svg)](https://david-dm.org/mojo-js/crudlet.js) [![Join the chat at https://gitter.im/mojo-js/crudlet.js](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/mojo-js/crudlet.js?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Crudlet (11kb) is a universal, [streamable](https://nodejs.org/api/stream.html) interface for data stores that works on any platform.
+Crudlet is a universal, [streamable](https://nodejs.org/api/stream.html) interface for data stores that works on any platform.
 Basically you can use just about any database (or even your API) without it being coupled to your application.

 #### Why?

 - Decoupled.
 Crudlet allows you to decouple any store (even your own API) from your front-end / backend application.
 - Vendor lock-in.
 Using Crudlet means that you're not locked into any particular data store, e.g:  easily swap between realtime services like firebase, socket.io, parse, etc.
 - Interoperable.
 Use Crudlet with just about any library, or framework.
+- Tiny.
+Crudlet is only 11kb minified.
 - Isomorphic.
 Easily use your application code on multiple platforms (client & server-side).
 Just swap out the database adapter.
 - Testable.
 Crudlet makes it super easy to stub-out any data store for testing purposes.
 Super useful especially for server-side apps (e.g: stubbing-out mongodb).
 - Extensible.
 Easily add offline-mode & peer-to-peer (realtime) with just a few lines of code.